timitee/aliauacademy-installer-windows/README.md

 KA Lite Installer for Windows
 ==========

-This project provides a smoother way to install and run KA Lite in a Windows Machine.
+This project provides a smoother way to install and run AliauAcademy in a Windows Machine.

 ---
 #### This project was built using the following software: